Nursing Measurements Guide

-If you’re studying and training to become an RN in nursing school, you’ve certainly heard of the NCLEX exam.
-It’s the all-important test you take at the end of nursing school to gain your license as a registered nurse.
-However, the NCLEX is notoriously difficult and challenges the best of us.
-A big reason that it’s so difficult is because of NCLEX priority questions.
+The NCLEX is the all-important test you take at the end of nursing school to gain your license as a registered nurse.
+It’s notoriously difficult and challenges the best of us.
+A big reason is because of NCLEX priority questions.

 Let’s discuss what priority questions are and how you can prepare for them.
 There’s a thought process that goes into properly answering priority questions, and it’s important to train yourself to answer them to the best of your ability.